r-devel/r-bug-tracking-lesson/CONTRIBUTING.md

 ## Acknowledgements

-This contributing guide was adpated from the CONTRIBUTING.md file of [The Carpentries Workbench][carpentries-workbench] template, which is Copyright © [Software Carpentry][swc-site] under a [CC BY 4.0][cc-by-human] license.
+This contributing guide was adapted from the CONTRIBUTING.md file of [The Carpentries Workbench][workbench] template, which is Copyright © [Software Carpentry][swc-site] under a [CC BY 4.0][cc-by-human] license.